vidyabulusu/SeizureDetection/README.md

 3. Last column ‘y’ which is the target variable containing values ranging from 1 to 5.
 Value 1 corresponds to seizure and the rest correspond to other states of the patient during the recording.

-Using pandas, we have the following view of the data:

-![A picture containing text

-Description automatically generated](blob:https://stackedit.io/0345c417-f138-4d47-a4f6-077c9b7524ca)

 Using pandas_profiling, I was able to get the data definition for each parameter.

 Parameters x1 to x178 have similar distribution.
-The html file containing all the information has been separately uploaded as “_output.html_”.

-![Table

-Description automatically generated](blob:https://stackedit.io/022e62a9-c813-4174-a4f3-2a2eb87ae4c2)

-![Graphical user interface, table

-Description automatically generated](blob:https://stackedit.io/4fbec870-e97b-4bd0-aee1-4632f87b48b4)

-![Graphical user interface, application, table

-Description automatically generated](blob:https://stackedit.io/5813ec1b-0182-43e6-8d32-216f46e5abd1)

 **_Transformations required:_**